-We are thrilled to be bringing you another guest post this week by our friend Grace Allen.
+I am thrilled to be bringing you another guest post this week by my friend Grace Allen.

 I am writing this to you as your friend, as a fellow woman, and a fellow mama myself.
 I am writing these words that lie ahead because these are the words that I at some point or another needed to hear myself.
 Some of these words are going to be hard for me to write, and others will flow so quickly and easily off of my fingertips, and for that, I ask that you be patient with me, and put all judgment aside as you read.